ryansonshine/aws-sso-creds-helper/README.md

 itself (v2) but don't work on the AWS SDKs and other tools that expect credentials to be readable from `~/.aws/credentials` (v1).

-This package aims to streamline updating the AWS credentials file for AWS SSO users by updating/creating the corresponding profile section in `~/.aws/credentials` with temporary role credentials.
+This package aims to streamline updating the AWS credentials file for AWS SSO¹ users by updating/creating the corresponding profile section in `~/.aws/credentials` with temporary role credentials.
 Once a solution is implemented in AWS CLI v2, this repo will be archived.

+¹ Renamed to IAM Identity Center as of July 26th, 2022.

 ## Install